hosseinsh91/ethereum-lottery-smartcontract/README.md

-# **Decentralized Lottery Smart Contract**
+# **Decentralized Lottery Smart Contract with React Integration**

 ## **📌 Project Overview**

-This project implements a **decentralized lottery system** using **Solidity** smart contracts.
+This project implements a **decentralized lottery system** using **Solidity** smart contracts with a **React front-end** for interacting with the blockchain.
 Participants enter the lottery by sending ETH, and a **winner is selected randomly**.
 The smart contract ensures fairness and transparency, making it a secure way to conduct lotteries on the **Ethereum blockchain**.

 ### **🚀 Key Features**